Please read through all the information on this page

 Pre - donation

 Your donor journey is individual to you.
 As such, there are things you might not be able to plan for in advance, or that may change at the last minute.
-But we’ll keep you informed as much as we can, in the way that works best for you.
-Some things will need a phone call, but for others, we can email or text – please let your coordinator know what you’d prefer.
+We’ll keep you informed as much as we can, in the way that works best for you.
+Some things will need a phone call, but for others, we can email – please let your coordinator know what you’d prefer.

 Things to consider

-• If your donation is delayed after you have attended your medical, and the new dates are more than 30 days away you will have to repeat some medical tests as some of the labs results expire.
-Similarly if the donation dates are more than 60 days repeat testing is required and if the new dates are over 6 months from the original medical you will need to attend another one at the collection centre
+- If your donation is delayed after you have attended your medical, and the new dates are more than 30 days away you will have to repeat some medical tests as some of the labs results expire.
+If more than 60 days we will need to repeat these and some additional testing as well as reviewing your health history questionnaire.
+If more than 6 months since your medical examination, we will need to repeat the full medical at the collection centre

 During donation